Rockwell Collins: Rockwell Collins

 After facing financial difficulties, the Collins Radio Company was purchased by Rockwell International in 1973.
-In 2001, the avionics division of Rockwell International was spun off to form the current Rockwell Collins, Inc, retaining its name.
-Rockwell Collins is highly concentrated in the defense and commercial avionics markets, and no longer markets receivers to the public.
-The Collins mechanical filter is still in production, though, and does find consumer and commercial use.
+In 2001, the avionics division of Rockwell International was spun off to form Rockwell Collins, Inc, retaining its name.
+Rockwell Collins was highly concentrated in the defense and commercial avionics markets, and no longer marketed receivers to the public.

 On April 28, 2000, Rockwell International Corp and its Rockwell Collins unit agreed to acquire Sony Corp's Sony Trans Com (Irvine, California) for undisclosed terms.
 Sony had purchased the business from Sundstrand Corporation in 1989.
 On December 20, 2000, Rockwell Collins expanded its services to commercial and executive aviation in Mercosur countries.

 The company had acquired several companies, including Hughes-Avicom's in-flight entertainment business (1998), Sony Trans Com (2000), Intertrade Ltd., Flight Dynamics, K Systems, Inc. (Kaiser companies), Communication Solutions, Inc., Airshow, Inc. (2002), NLX (Simulation Business) in 2003, portions of Evans & Sutherland, TELDIX GmbH, IP Unwired, Anzus Inc. in 2006, Information Technology and Applications Corp in 2007, Athena Technologies, Datapath Inc. (divested in 2014), SEOS Displays Ltd., Air Routing International in 2010, Computing Technologies for Aviation (CTA) in 2011, ARINC in 2014, and BE Aerospace in 2017.

 The company was among the major suppliers of in-flight entertainment (IFE).
 Rockwell Collins' key competitors in this industry included Panasonic Avionics Corporation, Thales Group, and JetBlue's IFE subsidiary LiveTV, which was later purchased by Thales in 2014 for $400 million.